Burnout: 5 practical ways to deal when you're (still) working from home

 WFH: both a blessing and a curse.

-While some companies have slowly but surely started allowing employees to head back to the office, a lot of people are still working from home.
+While some companies across Europe have slowly but surely started allowing employees to head back to the office, here in Ireland a lot of people are still working from home.

 You're burnt out, you're unmotivated, you're uninspired, exhausted, and over-worked - and there doesn't seem to be a whole lot you can do about.